ufo/filefinder/readme.txt

 highlighted in the full file path box.
 All further dialog interactions (e.g. entering a filter string) can be immediately started while the asynchronous file search is still active.
-The context can be navigated to the parent folder by clicking the folder-up icon or by pressing ALT + UP, which restarts the file search.
+The context can be navigated to the parent folder by clicking the folder-up icon (or by pressing ALT + UP as in Windows Explorer), which restarts the file search.
+In the left bottom corner on the one hand case sensitive search can be toggled on and off, on the other hand all filtered results can be made visible in the match list.
-Note: The use case for this function is to quickly open a file, which resides "nearby" or in the same "workspace".
-For technical reasons this approach of file search starts slowing down when the match list contains hundreds or thousands of file entries.
+Note: The use case for this function is to quickly open a file, which resides "nearby" or in the same recursive "workspace".
+For technical reasons this approach of file search starts slowing down when the match list contains thousands of file entries.

 "Search in directory (explicitly)...":
 Opens a folder browser dialog preselected with the folder of the document,